 They say the two great inevitabilities in life are death and taxes.
 For me—and many of you, I’m sure—a third inevitability exists in the plain, simple, incontrovertible fact that there will be coffee!
 Every morning.
 Every day of the week.
-And not just any old coffee, but the best my money can buy.
+And not just any old coffee, but the best coffee my money can buy.
 It’s like the 11th commandment.
 Or the amendment from the Bill of Rights that was so darn obvious they didn’t even think to write it down.

 But with such inevitability there comes a problem: predictability.
 As a lover of variety and nuance, I like to mix things up a little and savor all of life’s manifold flavors, and never more so than when it comes to my coffee.
 Being of such a disposition, therefore, I tend to feel a little hemmed in whenever restricted in my choices, particularly when these are imposed by compatibility issues with my coffee maker and the brand’s own limited flavor options.
 Owners of Nespresso or Keurig coffee makers will surely know my struggle only too well—while their range of pods is passably good, sometimes some of us find ourselves involuntarily breaking into impromptu renditions of Queen’s I Want to Break Free when clicking yet another capsule of the same old brew into our coffee machines.